 What Are Sliver Cards in Magic?

-Nope, we're not misspelling the color "silver"—slivers are a scorpion-like subtype of Magic creatures whose effects build off each other, empowering not just themselves, but all members of their clan.
-Thus, sliver decks work best when you fully commit to them, filling their ranks with troops who combo their abilities.
+Nope, we're not misspelling the color "silver"—slivers are a scorpion-like subtype of creatures whose effects build off each other, empowering not just themselves, but all members of their clan.
+Thus, slivers are the most tribal clan in all of Magic and a popular commander theme.

 But with dozens of slivers of all shapes, sizes, and colors, which bugs are most crucial to your victory?
 These are the ten best sliver monsters in Magic: The Gathering!